Gabriel-Andrade36/Gabriel-Andrade36/README.md

 <h1>Hello visitor! 👀</h1>

-<h2>My name is <a href="https://www.linkedin.com/in/gabriel-andrade-corrêa-b5463918a/" style=text-decoration:none>Gabriel</a>, and I'm currently a student of analysis and systems development!</h2>
+<h2>My name is <a href="https://www.linkedin.com/in/gabriel-andrade-corrêa-b5463918a/" target="_blank" rel="external" style=text-decoration:none>Gabriel</a>, and I'm currently a student of analysis and systems development!</h2>

 <div style=display inline-block>